Captivating Moves: Uroboros/Akmé Takes Center Stage at SoHo Playhouse's U.S. Premiere

 This exciting production is part of the International Fringe Encore Series, an initiative founded in 2006 by Britt Lafield.
 Initially focused on selecting outstanding shows from The New York International Fringe Festival, the series now includes the largest Fringe Festivals globally.
 The aim is to present, promote, and educate audiences about the best productions from each festival, offering emerging artists extended runs Off-Broadway at SoHo Playhouse.
 These extended runs serve as a platform for future success, as many previous productions featured in the series have gone on to achieve Off-Broadway acclaim and international recognition.
 For more information, visit https://fringeencoreseries.com.

 As the SoHo Playhouse proudly hosts this international celebration of the arts, it continues to uphold its mission: to preserve, produce, and present the unique art form known as Off-Broadway Theatre.
-For more information about SoHo Playhouse, visit Click Here.
+For more information about SoHo Playhouse, or to purchase tickets for Uroboros/Akmé visit. https://cloud.broadwayworld.com/rec/ticketclick.cfm?fromlink=2289123®id=2&articlelink=https%3A%2F%2Fwww.sohoplayhouse.com?utm_source=BWW2022&utm_medium=referral&utm_campaign=article&utm_content=bottombuybutton1

 The stage is set, the dancers are ready, and the audience is in for a treat as Uroboros/Akmé takes center stage in the heart of New York City.